nephlm/gnosis2/docs/source/hero_creation/boons/kith.md

 > : /kiTH/ (noun) One's friends, acquaintances, and relations.

-A Hero’s kith describes the people and organizations the Hero knows and can turn to for help.
+A Hero’s Kith describes the people and organizations the Hero knows and can turn to for help.